clindocu/sasxpt-r/README.md

 Note that the **notsorted** option is very useful if the rank order should be maintained (instead of an alphabetic order), here *No, Yes, Unknown*

-Formats like e.g. 30 - 50 = 'Between 30 and 50', or *picture* formtas cannot be used.
+Formats like e.g. 30 - 50 = 'Between 30 and 50', or *picture* formats cannot be used.

 ### SAS xport Files